 It’s an Interesting and Diverse hobby and quite addictive, I must warn you!

-Register on our website to fast track your RAE experience.
+Register on our website to fast track your path to operating legally and responsibly.

 Which Class License should I write?

 Class A (ZS, ZR): An international recognised license with full rights and privileges as set out in the South African Radio Regulations.
 Any person can write this examination, there is no age restriction.

 Class B (ZU): Entry level license for persons under the age of 25.
 You are allowed to write the Class B examination up to the age of 20.
 A holder of a Class B novice licence should write and pass the Class A examination before his/her 25th birthday after which the Class B novice licence will be cancelled.

 The official harmonised Class A -RAE Exam consists of 90 questions and you are required to get a 65% aggregate in order to pass.

 There are actually two parts to the exam:

 For most newcomers, the 2nd part of the Exam is the more difficult part and includes mathematical questions- but don't stress.